m7salam/mosalam-old/README.md

-# mosalam.me - Personal website
+# mosalam.me - Personal website (Archived - not maintained currently)
 [![Build Status](https://travis-ci.org/m7salam/mosalam.svg?branch=master)](https://travis-ci.org/m7salam/mosalam)

 * [MoSalam](http://mosalam.me) - is my own personal website I have built for learning purposes, also to become the go to website to learn more about me and my experience.